MicrosoftDocs/win32-pr.it-it/desktop-src/shell/didiskquotauser-quotalimit.md

 ## <a name="property-value"></a>Valore proprietà

-Valore **intero** che specifica o riceve il limite di quota corrente dell'utente, in byte.
+Valore **Integer** che specifica o riceve il limite di quota corrente dell'utente, in byte.

 ## <a name="requirements"></a>Requisiti